hriScaleDatabase/ScaleDatabase_temp/03_database.md

 <br>62&emsp;&ensp;[Multidimensional Measure of Trust (MDMT)]({% post_url 2024-06-04-MDMT %})
 <br>31&emsp;&ensp;[Trust Perception Scale-HRI]({% post_url 2024-06-11-yagodatrust %})
 <br>23&emsp;&ensp;[Multidimensional Measure of Trust (MDMT) version 2]({% post_url 2024-06-12-MDMTv2 %})

-# Tips for using the guideline and the database

-* Each page (clickable link) below contains information about a specific scale.
-Scales are grouped by category and the guideline was applied to each scale.
-Click on the links to get more information about a scale.
-* In some cases, the scale development and validation process was conducted in separate papers (e.g., Avatar Embodiment) and therefore the guideline was applied to each paper individually.
-* If a scale has been updated, we will include a link at the top of the page to the most recent version of the scale.
-* Scale pages include: a construct definition (as reported in the paper - quoted where possible), a rating percentage out of 100%, details about which items it received points for (a check indicates a point), a comments section with extra information by the expert reviewers where applicable, a link to the paper and citation in APA format, where possible a PDF of the scale and administration and scoring instructions, and a list of the final scale items as reported in the paper.
-* Use the comment section on each page to figure out the specific details including about whether this was a validation study.
-* Don’t just rely on the rating value that has been reported on the page - read the papers!

 <br>
 <hr>